-Online tutoring is available to NFC students 24 hours a day, 7 days a week, through Tutor.com.
-Tutor.com offers 1-to-1 tutoring available on demand in 250+ subjects, 24/7 Anytime, Anywhere.
+Online tutoring is available to NFC students 24 hours a day, 7 days a week, through the Academic Success Center.
+The ASC offers 1 to 1 tutoring available on demand in a variety of subjects, 24/7 anytime, anywhere.

-For more information about accessing the Tutor.com online tutoring service, see the ASC webpage or contact Elizabeth Gonzales at gonzalese@nfc.edu or (850) 973-1719 and/or Brianna Kinsey at kinseyb@nfc.edu or (850) 973-9458.
+For more information about accessing the ASC online tutoring service, see the ASC webpage or contact Elizabeth Gonzales at gonzalese@nfc.edu or (850) 973-1719 and/or Brianna Kinsey at kinseyb@nfc.edu or (850) 973-9458.